Gv32/Gv32/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-🌱 I am currently studying computer engineering at the Polytechnic of Turin
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...